 Still, if Apple's service isn't quite what you had in mind, you've got other options.
 Take a look at our picks for the best workout apps to to find a program that fits in with your exercise goals and daily routines.

 What are the best workout apps?

 If you're looking for apps that chart out an exercise routine for you, Workout Trainer, Shred and Sworkit can be your guide.
-Other apps in this guide promise a library of different exercises — these include All Out Studio, ASIC Studio and Daily Burn's app.
+Other apps in this guide promise a library of different exercises — these include ASIC Studio, Sweat and Daily Burn's app.
 We also selected apps that focus on very specific activities, including yoga (Glo), weight training (JEFIT) or high-intensity interval training (8Fit).
 Other apps, such as Centr, tackle meal planning and meditation as well as fitness.